-Tall fescue is seeded at 5 lbs/acre and conventional seeding equipment can be used.
+Tall fescue is seeded at 5 lbs/acre.
+Conventional seeding equipment can be used.

-Tall fescue must be swathed, usually in mid to late July.
-It is earlier than most crops, which can help split up the harvest.
+Tall fescue must be swathed, this usually happens in mid to late July.
+It is earlier than most crops, helping split up harvest.
 When swathing fescue, some shattering will occur, therefore, swathing at night or early in the morning is recommended.

-Harvesting usually occurs about 5 to 7 days after cutting, depending on weather.
-Tall fescue is considered dry at 11% moisture, but can be harvested at 14% or 15% and dried in an aeration bin.
+Harvesting usually occurs about 5 to 7 days after cutting depending on weather.
+Tall fescue is considered dry at 11% moisture, but can be harvested at 14% or 15% so long as aeration is used to cool the seed and remove excess moisture.
 Heat cannot be used as it can affect germination.